Areas of Southampton: Buy-to-Let Property Investment Hotspots

 Southampton’s economy isn’t just about ships though.
 As well as being the HQ for Cunard, other large companies include BAT, Kingfisher (B&Q) and Ordnance Survey plus a major oil refinery and chemicals plant.
 There are two large regional hospitals, both major employers.

 Let’s not forget the universities.
-Southampton has a huge student population relative to its size.
-There are 25,000 students at the University of Southampton plus 18,500 at Southampton Solent University.
+Southampton has a large student population relative to its size.
+There are around 25,000 students at the University of Southampton plus 18,500 at Southampton Solent University.

 Although Southampton is a more expensive place to invest in property than northern England or the Midlands it is still one of the cheaper locations in the south.
-Hometrack say that the current average house price is £227,400 across the area as a whole.
-That represents a 1.5% rise over the year but a 48% over the last decade.
+According to Rightmove, the average house price in Southampton over the last year has been £304,221.
+This is a 6% increase on the year before although, as is true for much of the country, there are signs that house prices in 2023 are starting to fall a little.

 City Centre and Ocean Village